 There I was in Huế after an extremely interesting train ride.
 Well.
 I have to say one thing up front: I only stayed in Huế for one day.
-And this despite the fact that Huế appears in various travel guides I had devoured as a stop worth seeing on the tourist trail from Hanoi to Ho Chi Minh City.
-Somehow I expected more, so I explored the citadel and my hotel district and then decided to travel on the very next day.
-I didn’t want to get involved with Huế any further.
+And this despite the fact that Huế appeared in various travel guides I had devoured as a stop worth seeing on the tourist trail from Hanoi to Ho Chi Minh City.
+Somehow I had expected more or at least something different, so I explored the citadel and my hotel district and then decided to continue my journey the very next day.
+I didn’t want to get any further involved with Huế.
 Shame on me.
-Getting to know the country and its people, immersing in the life of the locals off the beaten track, really getting to grips with a destination: I threw all good intentions overboard.
-The realization came: Sometimes you just can’t get along with a place.
-That’s basically it.
+Getting to know the country and its people, immersing myself in the life of the locals off the beaten track, really getting to grips with a destination and so on.
+I threw all good intentions overboard.
+The realization came: Sometimes you just can’t do a place.
+That’s the way it is.

 Planning a trip to Vietnam?

 ➜ Here you will find valuable tips for your Vietnam trip!

 In the main building, I finally found a television in a corner that was playing a small simulation of what the complex looked like in imperial Vietnam on an endless loop – that was something.
 Unfortunately, the midday sun also took its toll on me – there are few shady spots and the sun was burning down on my head.
 Good thing I like hot temperatures.
 But it was still enough for a few nice impressions.

 Dressing up in the Forbidden City: Costume Rental & Photo Sessions